dalehassinger/geeky/content/blog/saltstack-cheatsheet.md

   <br>
 </div>

 I have been using VMware vRealize SaltStack Config for several months and I thought I would share and create my own cheat sheet to show which functions I use the most as a Windows Server admin and how to format the syntax.
 I still feel that I barely use all the capabilities that salt has to offer.
 SaltStack Config is a very Powerful tool to have available for anyone that has a vRealize Suite License.
 As a Windows Server admin don't be afraid of salt because you feel it was made for Linux admins.
 That is NOT the case.
 I will be managing all Windows Server in my environment with salt.
 That includes VMs in vCenter and cloud native Azure VMs.

+This cheat sheet will be updated often to show examples as my journey into the salt world continues.
+Check back often.

 [Link to salt module Documentation](https://docs.saltproject.io/en/latest/py-modindex.html)